Book here

 SEA TURTLES

-In Isla Contoy, you can see 3 types of sea turtles.
-It will be difficult to see them with the naked eye since several are endangered and hide in deeper waters.
+In Isla Contoy, you can see three types of sea turtles.
+Seeing them with the naked eye will be difficult since several are endangered and hide in deeper waters.
 If you pay attention, you may see them from your boat when they come up for air.

 • White turtle (Chelonia mydas): It has a white chest, and its shell is olive green with reddish or brownish streaks.
 It weighs about 250 kg.
 It is herbivorous and feeds on seagrasses.